-That May, Muchacho picked me up from the office and we drove directly to Abu Dhabi airport.
+In May 2018 F. picked me up from the office and we drove directly to Abu Dhabi airport.
 Finally, his schedule and my weekend have matched, hence, I’ve decided to join him on the flight to Hong Kong.
 Most people would think I am crazy to go so far, but I was happy to get out of Dubai, even for two days only.
-I needed to change the environment and climate.
+I needed to change the environment and climate and see something new.

 Although it was a long flight and we were tired, we didn’t want to waste the day so after a quick shower, we went outside to catch the shuttle bus that was supposed to take us to Ngong Ping cable car and further to bronze Tian Tan Buddha.

-Ngong Ping cable car is 5.7 km long and ride in one direction takes around 25 minutes.
+Ngong Ping cable car is 5.7 km long and the ride in one direction takes around 25 minutes.
 The ride is divided into three parts so the cabin takes turns two times and gives 360 degrees view of the port, Hong Kong airport, Chinese Sea, Maitreya forests, and finally Tian Tan Buddha.
-The weather was foggy and windy so the ride was not an enjoyable one, however, as soon as I saw the beautiful statue of Buddha I forgot about it.
+The weather was foggy and windy so the ride was a bit scary, however, as soon as I saw the beautiful statue of Buddha I forgot about it.

 Around Buddha, you will find six smaller bronze statues known as “The Offering of the Six Devas”.
 These statues are offering flowers, incense, lamp, ointment, fruit, and music to the Buddha.
 These symbolize the Six Perfections of generosity, morality, patience, zeal, meditation, and wisdom, all of which are necessary for enlightenment.